borisvassilev/swiplite/README.md

 The [`sqlite` module](prolog/sqlite.pl) provides low-level access to the connection and statement objects.

+In addition to this document, there is a discussion on the [specifics of SQLite](SQLITEDOC.md) in comparison to other relational databases.
+There is [another document](DEVELOPMENT.md) summarizing information about the development process of the library.

 ## Requirements
 This has been developed and tested on Linux and Mac OS.